mirandaxyrus13/test-automation-framework/README.md

 - Data Driven Testing Framework

 ### Design Pattern
-For the Hybrid Testing Framework, Page Objects Model pattern is used.
+For the Hybrid Testing Framework, Page Object Model pattern is used.

 Page Object Model also known as POM is the most popular structural design pattern in web/mobile automation.